chrislattman/DataStructures/README.md

 ```

 - The TypeScript analog to the Python `.venv` folder is called `node_modules`
-- TypeScript non-standard high-level dependencies are listed in `package.json`
+- TypeScript non-standard primary dependencies are listed in `package.json`, whereas all dependencies are located in `package-lock.json`, which is updated with `npm update`

 For Go, run